gabeklein/indigo-takehome-challenge/README.md

 ## Solution

-App stores a map of keys, each with a running sum. *Only* because prompt calls for an in-memory solution.
+App stores a map of keys, each with a running sum.

-I opted to use `setTimeout` per-value, with a closure to negate an entry after `TTL` has passed.
+Because prompt calls for an in-memory solution, I opted to use `setTimeout` per-value, with a closure to negate an entry after `TTL` has passed.
 I see that as more performant, in this case, than manually implementing a CRON.

 <br/>